 The goal of this Web site is to connect you, the user, to the birds of Shanghai, the better that you may enjoy and wish to preserve them.
 To that end, we offer you a steady stream of posts, information on the best birding sites in the region, and reports on our travels throughout China.

-With its commanding position near the center of the East Asian-Australasian Flyway, Shanghai is more than merely an economic machine–it is also a green city, and a great birding metropolis.
+With its commanding position near the center of the East Asian-Australasian Flyway, Shanghai is more than an economic machine–it is also a green city, and a great birding metropolis.
 Let us, foreigners and Chinese alike, join together to “love-guard” (爱护) the birds of this region and the habitats on which they and we depend.

-Thank you for visiting, and happy birding!
+Thank you for visiting, and happy birding.

-Reach Craig by using the form below.
+Reach us by using the form below.

 Photo: Long-toed Stint Calidris subminuta, one of many species of shorebird that pass through Shanghai, Earth’s Largest City.
 (Craig Brelsford)